HeartBeat-SE/HeartBeat-SE-DTM/system-use-cases/heartbeat-system.md

     - Scope: Visualize AEDs on the map and display information
     - Scenario: Users want to see AEDs located near them in a specific moment

-When a user wants to see AEDs displayed on the map, the system will detect the device location,and will display AEDs located in the area of 1 km from the user.
+When a user wants to see AEDs displayed on the map, the system will detect the device location, and will display AEDs located in the area of 1 km from the user.

 The distance of 1km is set as default but users can zoom in/out the map to limit/extend the research.
 In the case in which the users' location is not available, the system will display AEDs according to the municipality selected at the time registration.